reTHINK-project/specs/messages/discovery-messages.md

 * `<discoveredRegistryObjects>` can be a JSON object compliant with HypertyInstance data model or a JSON object compliant with HypertyDataObjectInstance data model.

-* `<user-profile-attribute-name>` is an attribute present on the profile of the user in Discovery Service component.

 * `<user-profile-attribute-value>` is a value of an attribute present on the profile of the user in Discovery Service component.